-4.1 There will be some financial costs involved in undertaking the review, which will include postage costs and stationery.
+4.1 There will be some financial costs involved in undertaking this review (e.g. postage).
 These costs will be met from within existing budgets.

 5. CHILDREN AND YOUNG PEOPLE IMPLICATIONS

 5.1 There are no children and young people implications arising from this report.